LLM-based NLG Evaluation: Current Status and Challenges: Fine-tuning LLMs

 As mentioned above, despite the exciting performance of prompting LLMs like ChatGPT and GPT-4 for NLG evaluation, several shortcomings in practice are inevitable, such as high costs, possibly irreproducible results, and potential biases in LLMs.
 In response, recent research has shifted towards fine-tuning smaller, open-source LLMs specifically for evaluation purposes, aiming to achieve performance close to GPT-4 in NLG evaluation.
-Representative works of this type include PandaLM \cite{wang2023pandalm}, Prometheus \cite{kim2023prometheus}, Shepherd \cite{wang2023shepherd}, TIGERScore \cite{jiang2023tigerscore}, INSTRUCTSCORE \cite{xu-etal-2023-instructscore}, Auto-J \cite{li2023generative}, CritiqueLLM \cite{ke2023critiquellm} and JudgeLM \cite{zhu2023judgelm}.
-Their main ideas are similar, involving the elaborate construction of high-quality evaluation data, followed by accordingly fine-tuning open-source base LLMs.
+Representative works of this type include PandaLM \citep{wang2023pandalm}, Prometheus \citep{kim2023prometheus}, Prometheus 2 \citep{kim-etal-2024-prometheus}, Shepherd \citep{wang2023shepherd}, TIGERScore \citep{jiang2023tigerscore}, INSTRUCTSCORE \citep{xu-etal-2023-instructscore}, Auto-J \citep{li2023generative}, CritiqueLLM \citep{ke2023critiquellm}, JudgeLM \citep{zhu2023judgelm}, Themis \citep{hu-etal-2024-themis}, CompassJudger-1 \citep{cao2024compassjudger} and Self-Taught \citep{wang2024self}.
+Their main ideas are similar, involving the elaborate construction of high-quality evaluation data, followed by fine-tuning open-source foundation LLMs with specific methods.
 Nevertheless, there are certain discrepancies in the designs across different works, such as the usage of references and evaluation criteria.
-We have summarized the key different components of these methods in Table \ref{tab:my_label} for comparison, which will be elaborated on next.
+We have summarized the key different components of these methods in \autoref{tab:comparison1} and \autoref{tab:comparison2} for comparison, which will be elaborated in the following sections.